Search

 Medasyst can assist with Dysphagia and swallowing difficulties

-Definition & prevalence
+Definition & Prevalence

 • Dysphagia refers to difficulty in any phase of swallowing (oral, pharyngeal, oesophageal).

 • It is estimated that around 1 in 17 people will experience dysphagia at some point in life.
+BMJ

 • In adults presenting to clinicians, it is a relatively common complaint that demands careful evaluation.
+BMJ

 • Untreated dysphagia can lead to aspiration pneumonia, chronic malnutrition, dehydration, reduced quality of life, and increased mortality.
+BMJ

 • For older patients and those with comorbidities, the stakes are higher.

 • Because patients often mislocalise where the “sticking” occurs, a thorough diagnostic workup is essential.
+CGH Journal

 Medasyst can assist with Dysphagia and swallowing difficulties

-Types, Mechanisms & Clinical Red Flags
+Types, Mechanisms & Clinical Red Flags: Oropharyngeal vs Esophageal Dysphagia

 • Oropharyngeal dysphagia: difficulty initiating a swallow, cough or choke during swallowing, nasal regurgitation.
 Common in neurological disease, stroke, muscle disease.
+Wikipedia

 • Esophageal dysphagia: sensation of food “sticking” after initiation, often in the chest or behind the sternum.
 Causes include strictures, rings, motility disorders, malignancy.
+BMJ

 Additional Mechanisms & Special Types

-• Functional dysphagia: when patients report swallowing difficulty but no clear anatomical or instrumentally confirmed cause.
-It may involve psychological or sensory contributors.
+• Functional dysphagia: patients report swallowing difficulty but no clear anatomical cause.
+May involve psychological or sensory contributors.
+Taylor & Francis Online

 • Sarcopenic dysphagia: muscle wasting (sarcopenia) affecting swallowing muscles can lead to dysphagia in frail populations.
+Wikipedia

 • Radiation-induced dysphagia: in head and neck cancer survivors, radiation can damage muscles and nerves in the swallowing apparatus.
+CGH Journal

 Red Flags & Urgent Referral